-On Tuesday the turf water requirement is 0.500'' (rounded up from 0.498'').
-Regardless of the type of sprinkler, the soil infiltration or intake rate of 0.08'' for clay (in this case) dictates the maximum amount of water applied to be 0.08'' before runoff occurs.
+On Tuesday the turf water requirement is 0.37".
+Regardless of the type of sprinkler, the soil infiltration or intake rate of 0.08" for clay (in this case) dictates the maximum amount of water applied to be 0.08" before runoff.
 Some sprinklers such as rotors and drip apply water more slowly and can have longer run times.
 Spray type sprinklers have a much higher precipitation rate so their run times to reach runoff are shorter.
 The sprinkler does not dictate the number of repeats rather it is the soil type!
-So the number of cycles required is 6 (0.500 / 0.08 = 6.25) We may have to use 2 programs here because of the limitations of start times available per program on most controllers.
+So the number of cycles required is 5 (0.37 / 0.08 = 4.625) We may have to use 2 programs here because of the limitations of start times available per program on most controllers.

 PROGRAM A PROGRAM B PROGRAM C

-DAY O F THE WEEK MTWTFSS MTWTFSS M T W T F S S
+DAY OF THE WEEK MTWTFSS M T W T F S S M T W T F S S

-ODD/ EVEN or INTERV 'AL
+ODD/ EVEN or INTERV 'AL 9

-1 9:00 p.m.
-3:00 a.m.
+1 12:30 am 11:00 pm

-' PROGRAM 2 10:30 p.m.
-4:30 a.m.
+PROGRAM 2 2:00 am

-S TART TIMES 3 12:00 a.m.
+START TIMES 3 3:30 am

-4 1:30 a.m.
+4 5:00 am

-STATION LOCATIO N STATION RUN TIME STATION RUN TIME STATION RUN TIME
+STATION LOCATION STATION RUN TIME STATION RUN TIME STATION RUN TIME

 1

-2